emqx/emqx-docs/en_US/rule/rule-example.md

 Fill in the parameters required by the action:

-Six parameters is required by action "Data to InfluxDB" :
+Six parameters are required by action "Data to InfluxDB" :

 1).
 Measurement: Measurement of the data point.